 - tap libraries' natural values to contribute to the greater good and bring their communities together;

-- uncover people’s shared aspirations for their communities and help bring them to life;
+- surface people’s shared aspirations for their communities through conversations and help bring them to life; and

 The ALA-Harwood Institute partnership is based on the idea that libraries, by virtue of their trusted position in their communities, are uniquely suited to help solve challenges of all types, from literacy to drug epidemics to distrust in government.

 The Public Innovators Lab for Libraries will be based on Harwood’s “turning outward” approach, which emphasizes making the community the reference point for getting things done.
 This shift in orientation is achieved through practical steps: taking measures to better understand communities; being proactive about community issues; and putting community ambitions first.